Traffic

 Each patrol car in our fleet is equipped with radar speed measurement devices and officers are certified by the State of California in the use of the radar equipment. ”Lidar,” a laser speed measurement device, has been added to our program for use on targeted roads where heavier traffic makes more traditional enforcement difficult.

-We place traffic radar trailers on different streets throughout our city with the intent of alerting drivers to their speed, to gain voluntary compliance with posted speed limits.
+We deploy traffic radar trailers throughout the city to alert drivers to their speed and encourage voluntary compliance with posted speed limits.

 Gathering Traffic Data